Dr Andrew Kirton

 Student education

-I mainly teach on the following topics:
+With IDEA The Ethics Centre I primarily teach / have taught on the following topics:

 Ethics of Artificial Intelligence, data ethics, autonomous systems